compsocialscience/summer-institute/2020/travel.md

 ##### If I fly and then take a cab can you reimburse me for both?

-No.  We can only reimburse one mode of transportation in each direction.
+No. We are not able to reimburse travel between your home and the airport (or train station) or between the airport (or train station) and campus.